Ensuring Final Product is Safe for Consumers

 - Detecting and rejecting calcified bone and metal contaminants in boneless product

 - Metal fragment contaminant detection for bone-in product

-The Pack 720 PRO x-ray machine is capable of performing multiple product inspection checks on one single production line for various cartoned meat products.
-Thanks to MDX dual energy technology, the Pack 720 PRO easily distinguishes between hidden foreign bodies and meat product, making contaminant detection for metal fragments and calcified bone easy to identify in busy images.
+The Pack 720 PRO x-ray machine is capable of performing multiple product inspection checks on one single production line for various carton meat products.
+Thanks to MDX dual energy technology, the system easily distinguishes between hidden foreign bodies and meat product, making contaminant detection for metal fragments and calcified bone easy to identify in busy images.
 Additionally, the meat x-ray inspection system can make automatic adjustments allowing products with different inspection requirements to run on the same line.
-It further identifies and rejects cartons that are under weight, mis-labeled or incorrectly packed.
+It further identifies and rejects carton meat products that are under weight, mis-labeled or incorrectly packed.

 Read the full application note for complete inspection details.